Flacourtia indica: Distribution

+It has been introduced into various places such as Angola, Bahamas, Chad, Dominican Republic, Hawaii, Jamaica, Leeward Islands, Mauritius, Nicobar Islands, Puerto Rico, (Island of) Réunion, Society Islands, Trinidad and Tobago.

 Uses

 The ramontchi fruit itself is about an inch thick and red ripening purple.
 It is very fleshy and has 6 to 10 seeds in layered carpels.
 The pulp is yellow or white and sweet with an acidic tang.
 It is eaten raw or made into jelly or jam.
 It can be fermented to make wine.

 The leaves and roots are used in herbal medicine for treatment of snakebite.
 The bark is believed to be effective for arthritis.
 Most parts of the plant are used for cough, pneumonia, and bacterial throat infection.
-It has also been used for diarrhea.
+It has also been used for diarrhoea.

+In India, it is used in folk medicine to treat functional disorders like rheumatoid arthritis and gout.
+Its berries are edible, and the bark can be triturated (ground) with sesamum oil and then used as alignment of rheumatism.
+Similarly, the extract of its fruit has diuretic, hepatoprotective, and antidiabetic properties (Patro et al. 2013).
+As it contains a glucoside ('Flacourside'), and 'Flacourtin' (an ester).

+Antimalarial compounds have been found in the aerial parts of Flacourtia indica.

 The tree is planted as a living fence; it was one of the species used for the Indian Inland Customs Line.
-The wood is used for firewood and small wooden tools such as plow handles.
+The wood is used for firewood and small wooden tools such as plough handles.

 Cultivation

 The plant is known as an occasionally invasive introduced species in some areas.
-It has been cultivated in Florida in the United States and today it occurs as a weed in some parts of the state.
+It has been cultivated in Florida in the United States, and today, it occurs as a weed in some parts of the state.